mcdonc/breakonthru/README.txt

 out for days trying to understand why I was getting crosstalk between input and output pins, and hair-trigger response to power fluctuations.
 It would be interesting to know why, but I've not had time to figure it out.
-Although I didn't get to the bottom of this, but switching to gpiozero made the problem go away.
+Although I didn't get to the bottom of this, switching to gpiozero made the problem go away.

 Why is RPi.GPIO required by the breakonthru package's setup.py, if, as you say,